CTYue/chuwa0610/ShortQuestions/annotations.md

 - @Override: Indicates that a method overrides a method in a superclass.

 - @Autowired: Marks a constructor, field, setter method, or config method as to be autowired by Spring's dependency injection facilities.

+# 5. @Transactional

+- Indicates that the method or class should be executed within a transactional context.

+# 6. @CreatedDate

+- Used in conjunction with Spring Data JPA Auditing to automatically populate date fields

+# 7. LastModifiedDate

+- Used in conjunction with Spring Data JPA Auditing to automatically populate date fields.

+# 8. @Test

+- To run Junit Tests

+# 9. @SpringbootApplication

+- It is a combination of 3 annotations @Configuration, @EnableAutoConfiguration, and @ComponentScan
+- It is used to mark a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.